CSULB is a QM-affiliated campus that is part of the CSU Quality Assurance (QA) program.

-- demonstrate a commitment to quality online learning.
+- To demonstrates your commitment to quality online learning.

-- highlight courses that have passed rigorous academic standards recognized nationally and internationally.
+- To acknowledge that your course has passed rigorous academic standards recognized nationally and internationally.

-- receive recognition by the CSU/CSULB Quality Matters membership.
+- To be recognized by the CSU/CSULB Quality Matters membership.

-- obtain a certification badge to display on your courses.
+- To obtain a certification badge to display on your courses.

 To be eligible, you must have experience teaching an online courses for at least 2 semesters.

 Steps Towards Course Certification: